System Design Space

 Key question: Does strict proofability conflict with privacy expectations?

-Risk example: Detailed operation logs reveal complete user behavior history.
+Risk example: Detailed operation logs reveal a complete user behavior history.

-Controls: Policy-driven retention, scoped audit access, purpose limitation.
+Controls: Policy-driven retention, scoped audit access, and purpose limitation.

 DDetectability